Everyone is online nowadays. From the CEO of a Fortune 500 company to the janitor at your local high school.

-As I’ve mentioned in previous posts, people buy emotionally before they rationalise a purchase with data.
-This is a core business truth to consider when selling online, and you need to really empathise with the emotional pain they’re experiencing.
+As I’ve mentioned in previous posts, people buy emotionally before they rationalize a purchase with data.
+This is a core business truth to consider when selling online, and you need to really empathize with the emotional pain they’re experiencing.

 Are they falling short on hitting their revenue goals?
 Are they struggling with workplace efficiencies?
 Come up with a pain vs. gain solution, using what I call the Impact Matrix, and you’ll be halfway to making your sale or conversion.